Urgent Care Patient Satisfaction Benchmark Report

 **The Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company's products or services to others.
 It is used as a proxy for gauging the customer's overall satisfaction with a company's product or service and the customer's loyalty to the brand.

-- To resolve this, urgent care centers need to look at their individual scores and compare them with the average number to identify areas where they are performing well better and areas where they need to improve.
-They also need to actively address patient concerns and resolve them quickly to prevent an increase in detractors.
+- Patient referrals are crucial to any clinic’s business and image.
+Therefore, urgent care providers need to look at their individual scores and compare them with the average number to identify their strengths (areas where they are performing well) and weaknesses (areas that need improvement).

-*** Patients are asked to explain their reason for rating their visit the way that they did.
-GMR Web Team analyzes sentiments and their intensity based on the comments, using an artificial intelligence tool.
-This gives a better perspective on whether a patient has positive or a negative sentiment/ opinion towards their providers, as a rating of 10 could still be a so-so experience from a patient.
+*** Patients are asked to explain their reason for rating their visit the way they did.
+GMR Web Team analyzes sentiments and their intensity based on the comments using an artificial intelligence tool.
+This gives a better perspective on whether a patient has a positive or a negative sentiment/ opinion towards their providers, as a rating of 10 could still be a so-so experience for a patient.

 Patient Sentiment Trends